fhildeb/lukso-node-guide/node-setup/README.md

 3. Choose `Try or Install Ubuntu Server`
 4. Let the installation setup run through

+## 1.5 Ubuntu Configuration

+> You can have a look at [Ubuntu's Install Guide](https://ubuntu.com/tutorials/install-ubuntu-server#1-overview) for further information.
+However, most of it seems to be outdated for the most recent Ubuntu versions.

+### 1.5.1 System Language

+First you have to choose your operating system's language.
+Its recommended to set it to `English`.
+In case errors appear on screen, most guides and guides for fixes are stated in English if you search for them online.
+So it will help resolving incidents quickly.

+### 1.5.2 Keyboard Config

+Right after, define your keyboard type or click `Identify keyboard` and be led through the guide.

 ## System Setup

 > **_NOTE:_** Following steps are performed directly on a node machine.